VE6GPO/cq-cq-cq/README.md

 # cq-cq-cq
-hello world repository, to learn about github
+hello world repository, to learn about github.

-  - item number one
-  - item number two

-this is another paragraph.
+TODO list:

+  - [ ] move the code to these pages
+  - [ ] create ve6gpo.github.io (maybe) for all the notes

+repository of all my hobby projects.